Hollingbourne: Hollingbourne village centre

 Hollingbourne appears in the Domesday Book of 1086 as Hoilingeborde.
 It was held partly by the Archbishop of Christ Church, Canterbury and partly by Bishop Odo of Bayeux.
 Its Domesday assets were: 24 ploughs, 8 acre of meadow, woodland/herbage worth 40 hogs, two mills and one church.
 It rendered £30.

 All Saints’ Church is a Grade I listed building, made of flint and stone, parts dated 14th, 15th and 17th centuries.
 Within the church are monuments and stone tombs to Francis Culpeper, d.
 1591 and his wife Johanna Culpeper, d.
 1597, Martin Barnham d.
 1610, Baldwin Duppa d.
-1737, Samuel Plummer, d.
+1737 of Hollingbourne Hill, Samuel Plummer, d.
 1705, Dame Grace Gethin, d.
 1697, Philippa Culpeper, d.
 1630, Elizabeth Culpeper, d.
 1638 (freestanding chest tomb with white effigy) John, Lord Culpeper, d.
-1660, erected 1695, Cheney Colepeper, 4th Lord Culpeper, d.
+1660, erected 1695, Cheney Colepeper, d.
 1725, the latter were among the governing Virginia/ North Carolina Culpeper family and were major landowners in the village for many generations.